 How Do You Make Caramel Sauce with Stevia?

-Because stevia doesn’t caramelize, if you want to use it to sweeten sugar free or Low Carb Caramel Sauce, I recommend using stevia in combination with another sweetener, such as erythritol.
-This is why I used a stevia/erythritol blend to make my Low Carb Caramel Sauce recipe.
+Because stevia doesn’t caramelize, if you want to use it to sweeten sugar free, low carb, or keto caramel sauce, I recommend using stevia in combination with another sweetener, such as erythritol or allulose.

 What is Erythritol?